iobodo/stock-trading-web-app/README.md

 ## Introduction

-This project is part of a personal learning journey to sharpen skills in web development, data analytics, and future integration of machine learning (ML) and artificial intelligence (AI) capabilities.
+This project is part of a personal learning journey to sharpen skills in web development, data analytics, and  integration of machine learning (ML) and artificial intelligence (AI) capabilities.
 The goal is to build a professional-grade web app that allows users to manage their stock portfolios, implement DCA strategies, and visualize data with TradingView.

 ## Features